koppusrao/SAP-BTP/README.md

 **Scenario 10: Converter (JSON to XML)**

     Demonstrates message transformation using the JSON to XML converter, handling data structure mapping between the two formats.

+**Scenerio 11:  JDBC Connection & DML Operations**

+Implemented a JDBC connection to securely establish and manage database access from the Integration Suite for backend data operations.

+Performed DML operations (INSERT, UPDATE, DELETE) through JDBC adapters to update and maintain transactional data within the integrated systems.